 Pets are affected by the changes in a family, too.
 Make plans for some assistance with pet care.
 There are even dog trainers available who specialize in working with the dogs in families with new babies.
 If you find you need more focused help with the four legged older sibling, check out Family Paws Parent Education for excellent online information or to find a trainer in your locale.
 They even have a Dog and Baby Support toll-free hotline.
 1-877-247-3407.

-Sign up here for a subscription to our newsletter.
-Sent out monthly, the newsletter contains articles with information, ideas and interviews that are encouraging and useful to new moms and their families.
+Sign up for our newsletter.
+Sent quarterly, the newsletter contains information, ideas and interviews that are encouraging and useful to new moms and their families.
 We include high quality recommended resources that are supportive of and useful for new parents.
-Your email will not be used for any other purpose.
-We promise.